-Set the default directory where log files and workspace files are saved.
+Set the default directory file path to where the various file types are saved.

 In the lower corner of the window, click the Reset to original settings button to restore the original settings.
 You may have to expand the window to view the button.